model-initiative/model_initiative/README.md

 Amongst the arguments of the model server function, two of them are of particular importance:

 * *model_name_and_args* refers to the name of the chosen model and the set of arguments chosen by the user to run the model with.
-The first argument should always be wave, which refers to the dual channel sound array.
+The first argument should always be *wave*, which refers to the dual channel sound array.
 Matlab pathway models often require the samplerate as argument.
 Use fs to refer to the samplerate and place it at the second position in the argument list.